THargreaves/Helping-Hack/README.md

 The question that will be assessed is:
 > What types of local authority spending make the most impact to reduce deprivation

-This competition will run from *7pm on Friday the 13th November* to *7pm on Sunday the 15th November*.
+This competition will run from **7pm on Friday the 13th November** to **7pm on Sunday the 15th November**.

 Submissions should be submitted via the upload link found [here]().

-### Data Story-Telling Competitio
+### Data Story-Telling Competition

-There are a few questions that can be answered:
+The three areas of interest proposed by Heart of England are:

 > 1. How has COVID-19 changed the need for funding?
 > 2. In what ways does discrimination impact the success of BAME-led organisations?
 > 3. What is the impact of poor environmental standards on life expectancy and quality of living?

+You can choose to answer as many questions as you want

-This competition will run from *7pm on Friday the 13th November* to *7pm on Friday the 4th December*.
+This competition will run from **7pm on Friday the 13th November** to **7pm on Friday the 4th December**.

 Submissions should be submitted via the upload link found [here]()

 ## Heart of England

 We are working with Heart of England, a charity that raises money to fund and develop local community activity across the West Midlands and Warwickshire.
-Since 1995, they have distributed over £16 million locally, benefitting an estimated 2 million people.
+Since 1995, they have distributed over £16 million locally, benefiting an estimated 2 million people.

 In 2017/18 they awarded over £2.5 million to support communities across the West Midlands to thrive.
 Similarly,